Bundle fixed price

 When your discount is published, if you want to advertise it, then you can [publish a widget to your store](/creating-and-publishing.md#step-2-publishing-a-widget-to-your-storefront).

-Example of a bundle fixed price discount
+### Example of a bundle fixed price discount

 In this example, Quinn has a honey shop, and all of her honeys are $15 each.
-She wants to create a discount so that if her VIP customers select 3 honeys, they aren't paying the full price of $45, but instead get a fixed price of $30.
-She wants her discount to apply to the cart automatically when conditions are met.
+She wants to create a discount so that if her VIP customers select 3 honeys, they aren't paying the full price of $45, but instead get a fixed price of $30. \

-• Function name: In this case, Quinn would give her bundle discount a name like Bundle of 3 honeys $30 so that she can identify it later.
+* **Function name**: In this case, Quinn would give her bundle discount a name like `Bundle of 3 honeys $30` so that she can identify it later.

-• Eligibility: She wants this to be eligible only to her VIP customers, so she sets the eligibility to Specific condition: if customer tags is any and then selects the VIP customer tag.
+* **Eligibility**: She wants this to be eligible only to her VIP customers, so she sets the eligibility to **Specific condition**: `if` `customer tags` `is any` and then selects the `VIP` customer tag.

-• Final price of the bundle: In step 2, Quinn would set the final price of the bundle to: $30 .
+* **Final price of the bundle**: In step 2, Quinn would set the final price of the bundle to: `$30` .

-• Specify the items in the bundle: In step 3, Quinn would set the condition to product/variant is any and then select her honey products.
-She would also set the selected item quantity is equal to 3 .
+* **Specify the items in the bundle**: In step 3, Quinn would set the condition to `product/variant` `is any` and then select her honey products.
+She would also set the `selected item quantity` `is equal to` `3` .

-• Discount method: In step 4, Quinn would set the Discount type to Automatic.
-She is going to send out an email to her VIP customers, so she doesn't need to advertise the discount on her store.
-She sets the discount message to No.
+* **Discount method**: In step 4, Quinn would set the **Discount type** to **Automatic.** She is going to send out an email to her VIP customers, so she doesn't need to advertise the discount on her store.
+She sets the discount message to **No**.